awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 ## Linking EC2\-Classic Instances to a VPC<a name="as-ClassicLink"></a>

 If you are launching the instances in your Auto Scaling group in EC2\-Classic, you can link them to a VPC using *ClassicLink*\.
-ClassicLink enables you to associate one or more security groups for the VPC with the EC2\-Classic instances in your Auto Scaling group, enabling communication between these linked EC2\-Classic instances and instances in the VPC using private IP addresses\.
-For more information, see [ClassicLink](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+ClassicLink enables you to associate one or more security groups for the VPC with the EC2\-Classic instances in your Auto Scaling group\.
+It enables communication between these linked EC2\-Classic instances and instances in the VPC using private IP addresses\.
+For more information, see [ClassicLink](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 If you have running EC2\-Classic instances in your Auto Scaling group, you can link them to a VPC with ClassicLink enabled\.
-For more information, see [Linking an Instance to a VPC](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html#classiclink-link-instance) in the *Amazon EC2 User Guide for Linux Instances*\.
-Alternatively, you can update the Auto Scaling group to use a launch configuration that automatically links the EC2\-Classic instances to a VPC at launch, then terminate the running instances and let the Auto Scaling group launch new instances that are linked to the VPC\.
+For more information, see [Linking an Instance to a VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html#classiclink-link-instance) in the *Amazon EC2 User Guide for Linux Instances*\.
+Alternatively, you can update the Auto Scaling group to use a launch configuration that automatically links the EC2\-Classic instances to a VPC at launch\.
+Then, terminate the running instances and let the Auto Scaling group launch new instances that are linked to the VPC\.

 ### Link to a VPC Using the AWS Management Console<a name="as-ClassicLink-console"></a>